bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 <%= options_for_select(cities_array) %>
 ```

-This is a perfectly valid solution, but Rails provides a less verbose alternative: `options_from_collection_for_select`.
+This is a perfectly valid solution, but Quails provides a less verbose alternative: `options_from_collection_for_select`.
 This helper expects a collection of arbitrary objects and two additional arguments: the names of the methods to read the option **value** and **text** from, respectively:

 ```erb
 <%= options_from_collection_for_select(City.all, :id, :name) %>